lewishowles/components/src/components/form/form-wrapper/form-wrapper.md

 ### `actions-label`

 An optional visually hidden label for the form's action group, threaded into `form-actions` via `aria-labelledby`.
-Omit it for most forms — a single action group doesn't need a label.
+Omit it for most forms; a single action group doesn't need a label.
 Provide one when the form has multiple action groups that need to be distinguished (e.g. primary actions alongside a "danger zone"), or in complex layouts where the group's purpose may not be obvious from context.

 ## Events